 Region-specific contributions by the ABC in New England (Northern Tablelands)

 The ABC continues to serve the New England region though its New England/North-West service based in Tamworth.
 As well as providing life-saving emergency information in times of flood, fire and other natural disasters, it presents both local and national stories that appeal to regional and rural communities.
-Here are some of those, long-term and recent:
+Examples of those stories are provided below.

-Backroads, in-depth stories of rural and regional communities, including a recent episode on Waterfall Way.
+Backroads, in-depth stories of rural and regional communities, including an episode on Waterfall Way.

 Landline, in-depth examination of many issues affecting rural communities, especially landholders.
-Recent stories included the rise in the price of beef, a headache for consumers but a windfall for producers; and how an 80-something year-old woman, still working, revolutionized the leather industry by applying science to the tanning process.
+Stories have included the rise in the price of beef, a headache for consumers but a windfall for producers; and how an 80-something year-old woman, still working, revolutionized the leather industry by applying science to the tanning process.

 One-off series like Muster Dogs, the heartwarming story of five pups from the one litter trained for cattle mustering by their handlers.
 The handlers took part in a friendly competition to identify the most adept muster dog (and trainer).